Trump’s pick for AG says he’ll protect the Mueller probe. But what if his boss disagrees?

 Breaking News Emails

-WASHINGTON — At 9:30 am ET today, the Senate Judiciary Committee holds its confirmation hearing for Trump’s pick to replace former Attorney General Jeff Sessions, William Barr, who has promised to protect the Mueller investigation.
+WASHINGTON — The Senate Judiciary Committee is holding its confirmation hearing for President Donald Trump’s pick to replace former Attorney General Jeff Sessions, William Barr, who has promised to protect the Mueller investigation.

 He adds, “I also believe it is very important that the public and Congress be informed of the results of the special counsel’s work.
 For that reason, my goal will be to provide as much transparency as I can consistent with the law.
 I can assure you that, where judgments are to be made by me, I will make those judgments based solely on the law and will let no personal, political, or other improper interests influence my decision.”